Peoples Temple: Apostolic Socialism

 Jones developed a theology that was significantly influenced by the teachings of the Latter Rain movement, William Branham, Father Divine, and infused with Jones's personal communist worldview.
 Jones referred to his belief as "Apostolic Socialism".
 Following the relocation of Peoples Temple to California, Jones began to gradually introduce the concepts to his followers.
-According to religious studies professor Catherine Wessinger, Jones always spoke of the Social Gospel's virtues, but chose to conceal that his gospel was actually communism until he began to do so in sermons at the Temple in the late 1960s.
+According to religious studies professor Catherine Wessinger, Jones always spoke of the Social Gospel's virtues, but chose to conceal that his gospel was communist until he began to do so in sermons at the Temple in the late 1960s.

 Jones taught that "those who remained drugged with the opiate of religion had to be brought to enlightenment", which he defined as socialism.
 Jones asserted that traditional Christianity had an incorrect view of God.
 By the early 1970s, Jones began deriding traditional Christianity as "fly away religion", rejecting the Bible as being a tool to oppress women and non-whites.
 Jones referred to traditional Christianity's view of God as a "Sky God" who was "no God at all".
 Instead, Jones claimed to be following the true God who created all things.

 Jones taught that ultimate reality was called the "Divine Principle", and this principle was the true God.
 Jones equated the principle with love, and he equated love with socialism.
 Jones asserted he was a savior sent by the true God, to rescue humanity from their sufferings.
 Jones insisted that accepting the "Divine Principle" was equivalent to being "crucified with Christ".

 Jones increasingly promoted the idea of his own divinity, going so far as to tell his congregation that "I am come as God Socialist."
 Jones carefully avoided claiming divinity outside of Peoples Temple, but he expected to be acknowledged as god-like among his followers.
 Former Temple member Hue Fortson Jr. quoted him as saying:

 What you need to believe in is what you can see....
 If you see me as your friend, I'll be your friend.
 As you see me as your father, I'll be your father, for those of you that don't have a father....
 If you see me as your savior, I'll be your savior.
 If you see me as your God, I'll be your God.

 Further attacking traditional Christianity, Jones authored and circulated a tract entitled "The Letter Killeth", criticizing the King James Bible, and dismissing King James as a slave owner and a capitalist who was responsible for the corrupt translation of scripture.
 Jones claimed he was sent to share the true meaning of the gospel which had been hidden by corrupt leaders.

 Jones rejected even the few required tenets of the Disciples of Christ denomination.
 Instead of implementing the sacraments as prescribed by the Disciples, Jones followed Father Divine's holy communion practices.
 Jones created his own baptismal formula, baptizing his converts "in the holy name of Socialism".